Will eating disorder program help with autism-related food aversions?

 The team working with your son would begin by evaluating and addressing the reasons for his self-imposed food restrictions.
 Do they relate to difficulty coordinating chewing and swallowing?
 Are there gastrointestinal issues such as severe constipation or esophageal reflux?
 Is he averse to certain tastes, smells or textures?
 There may be other behavioral issues that need addressing as well.

 A team of doctors and therapists then develops a plan to address these issues.
 The process can be slow and gradual, and take weeks of treatment.
 As a parent, you will be an important part of the “treatment team.”
 You will learn to work with your teen under the guidance of a behavior therapist and possibly speech and occupational therapists as well.
+In such expert hands, more than 70 percent of patients show good improvement.

-Bottom line: We recommend you make sure that the program being suggested for your teen is a feeding disorder program for patients with autism – not an eating disorder program for patients with body image or weight issues.
+We recommend you make sure that the program being suggested for your teen is a feeding disorder program for patients with autism – not an eating disorder program for patients with body image or weight issues.